sammancoaching/website/exercises/warm_up_questions/tdd_overview_what_would_you_do.md

 # What would you do?

+You are a brave adventurer/coder embarking on a new quest.
+You are about to write some code.
+What do you do first?
 Read through these descriptions and choose the one that best matches how you would behave.
 Follow the link to see the possible consequences.

 ## Option A